northpr/GermanyRentalPrice/README.md

 So this kernel will be well written than my previous kernel for other people and use what I've learned in my master course and other online resources to produce something that will be practical for the real environment.

 ## What we expected from this kernel.
-Data cleaning to clear the outliers and remove columns that don't correlate highly to the prediction.
+- Data cleaning to clear the outliers and remove columns by using statistics method.
-- Create virtualization to have a better understanding of the data of the rental in Germany.
+- Create virtualization to have a better understanding of the data trend of the rental in Germany.
-- Feature engineering from the original variable to create a better model.
+- Feature engineering from the original variable to create a improve model performance.
-- Create a tool that estimates the house cost predicted by many variables.
+- Create a tool that estimates the house cost predicted by using only basic variables.

 ## Code and Resources Used
 **Requirement**: Python, Flask, Basic web interface for deploying model.
-**Program**: Jupyter notebook for Data Science process, Visual Studio Code for HTML, CSS, JavaScript to build an interface for users.
+**Program**: Jupyter notebook for Data Science process, Google Colab, Visual Studio Code for HTML, CSS, JavaScript to build an interface for users.
 **Packages**: np, pandas, plotly, matplotlib, lightgbm, flask, json and more.

 # Data Clearning

 ## Missing Values
 After scraping the data, I needed to clean it up to be usable for the model.
 I made many changes to make the data have a better understanding.
-- Removes rows that don't contain Rental Price.
+- Removes rows that don't correlate to the Rental Price.
 - Adding new columns: Price Per Square Meter, Additional Cost.
-- Eliminate outliers.
+- Eliminate outliers by using statistic method such as empirical rule.
 - Fill in missing numerical values by using categorical as the reference.
 I could know what could be the best reference by using Correlation Matrix(Heatmap) to find the best correlation to the dataset
 - Fill in categorical missing value by using mode and other factors.